SemGuS-git/semgus-git.github.io/tutorials/loops.md

 As SemGuS solvers mature, we hope to not need these restrictions in the future!

 ### Constraints
-We will use programming-by-example (PBE) constraints, specified as a relation over the initial CHC head with `mul` as the term:
+We will use programming-by-example (PBE) constraints, specified as a relation over the initial CHC head with `mul` as the term.
 ```smt
 (constraint (F.Sem mul 0 0 0))   ; 0 * 0 = 0
 (constraint (F.Sem mul 1 1 1))   ; 1 * 1 = 1